mMerlin/stl2scad/design.md

 ## notes
 * /home/phil/Documents/evernote/stl file manipultaion.md

+Need a sample stl file with separate objects connected at a single edge

+IDEA remove test stl file(s) from repository that are generated programatically

 NOTE: Remember to post a note to https://w.wol.ph/ ¦ Rick van Hattem ¦ https://github.com/WoLpH/numpy-stl/ when have a usable / public version of stl2scad

 * web search